Advocacy Action Hub

 Current Resident-Led Advocacy Initiatives

 The initiatives below reflect issues affecting residents across Connecticut.
-Each section includes detailed links to educational materials, surveys, and petitions.
+Each section includes links to educational materials, surveys, petitions, or opportunities to share resident experiences for advocacy purposes.

 Share Your Experience for Advocacy Purposes